pkiraly/qa-catalogue/README.md

 # QA catalogue<br/>a metadata quality assessment tool for library catalogue records (MARC, PICA)

-QA catalogue reads MARC (in binary MARC, MARCXML or other serialization formats) or PICA files, analyses different aspects of quality, and saves the results into CSV files.
+QA catalogue is a set of software packages for bibliographical record quality assessment.
+It reads MARC or PICA files (in different formats), analyses some  quality dimensions, and saves the results into CSV files.
 These CSV files could be used in different context, we provide a lightweight, web-based [user interface](#user-interface) for that.
+Some of the functionalities are available as a [web service](https://github.com/pkiraly/metadata-qa-marc-ws), so the validation could be built into a cataloguing/quality assessment workflow.

 ![Output sample](https://github.com/pkiraly/metadata-qa-marc-web/raw/gh-pages/img/issues-v1.gif)
 Screenshot from the web UI of the QA cataloge